mortie/hconfig/README.md

 situations, and neither JSON nor the JSON replacements out there are really built with that in mind.

-With hconf, you can create two files, say foo.hcnf and bar.hcnf, like this:
+With hconfig, you can create two files, say foo.hcnf and bar.hcnf, like this:

 `foo.hcnf:`
 ```